Updated on December 3, 2023 by Julie McCool

 While it's not officially a town, National Harbor packs enough holiday cheer into this “census-designated place” to make our list.
 Close proximity to Washington DC makes the harbor perfect for a short visit or a quick getaway.

 A highlight of the holiday season, Christmas on the Potomac and ICE! takes over the Gaylord National Harbor Resort from Thanksgiving through December.
 Visitors to ICE! walk through a 9° tent filled with elaborate, colorful ice sculptures.
-The 2022 theme, A Christmas Story, features beloved scenes from Ralphie's holiday trials carved from huge blocks of ice.
+The 2023 theme, Rudolph the Red-nosed Reindeer, features beloved scenes from the Christmas classic carved from huge blocks of ice.

 Even if you skip the ICE! tent you can still watch a spectacular laser light show in the Gaylord lobby and try ice skating and ice bumper cars outside.
 At the edge of the river, a giant Christmas tree and a ride on the Ferris wheel make fun holiday memories.

 10. Gettysburg Pennsylvania

 While Gettysburg is best known for its historic sites, it's also a beautiful destination to visit during the Christmas season.
 Festive decorations and special events fill the town from downtown Lincoln Square to historic homes like the Eisenhower National Historic Site.

 Visitors can celebrate a Gettysburg Christmas all season long.
 The town's beautiful Christmas tree towers over Lincoln Square, surrounded by quaint shops and brightly decorated businesses.
 It would be hard to find a shop more Christmasy than The Christmas Haus where you can find authentic German nutcrackers, ornaments, and more.